Asian immigration to Australia: Japanese Immigration to Australia

-World War II, 1941-1945
+World War II, 1941–1945

 Japanese Internment

 During World War II, Japanese civilians living in Australia were interned for up to six years.
 This included 1141 Japanese living in Australia and an additional 3160 Japanese civilians arrested in allied countries across the Asia-Pacific region.
 An unknown number of Koreans were also arrested as Japanese and interned.
 The internment of Japanese in Australia was more racial than political, with Japanese being "evacuated" from their hometowns "for their own good" (ie, to prevent racist attacks against them by non-Japanese).
 After the war, all ethnic-Japanese internees who did not possess Australian nationality were repatriated to Occupied Japan, while all ethnic-Formosans were repatriated to Occupied Formosa.

 Immigration from Southeast Asia

-Thousands of Indonesians fled the Japanese occupation of Indonesia and took refuge in Australia.
+Thousands of Indonesians fled the Japanese occupation of the Dutch East Indies and took refuge in Australia.
 Exact landing statistics were not kept, but after the war, 3,768 repatriated to Indonesia on Australian government-provided ships.

 East Timorese immigration to Australia also began during World War II, with the arrival of the first migrants from Portuguese Timor in 1943.
 This migration wave consisted of approximately 600 people who were evacuated from the island, with only 35 settling permanently after the war ended.

 Taiwanese Australians have had a significant presence in Tatura and Rushworth, two neighbouring towns in Victoria.
 During World War II, Taiwanese civilians were interned in "Internment Camp No. 4" in Rushworth, along with Japanese civilians from the Southeast Asia and the Pacific region.
 Most of the Japanese and Taiwanese civilians were innocent and had been arrested for racist reasons.
 Several Japanese and Taiwanese people were born in the internment camp and received British (Australian) birth certificates from a nearby hospital.